Skip to Content

 None in universities!
 (It’s weird.
 I should fix that, which is part of why I’m pursuing a doctorate.)

-In a nutshell, my doctoral research project explores the historical development of the Canadian immigration branch as a small network influenced by both domestic pressures and supranational solidarities of race, class, economics, and empire (1867–1950).
+My doctoral research project, which is funded by SSHRC via a CGS-D award, explores the historical development of the Canadian immigration branch as a small network influenced by both domestic pressures and supranational solidarities of race, class, economics, and empire (1867–1950).
 The branch was central to the selective machinery that produced a “desirable” citizenry for the state, including by displacing Indigenous peoples and settling these preferred immigrants.